 - Re-prioritising blogging over social media (I always have anyway – but want to emphasise it even more)

 - Batch creating content for social media & getting my assistant to schedule it

 - Having my assistant manage all social media

 - Continuing to tell people that my mailing list is the very best way to hear from me because #fucksocialmedia.

 I’m not sure if I’ll one day just fuck off social media marketing entirely from my marketing activities.
 I know I’ve been thinking about it for years already and wrote that blog post about businesses that have already done it.
 I saw artist Kelly Rae Roberts announced a few months ago she was letting go of Facebook and Instagram as a marketing tool.
-Writer Alexandra Franzen hasn’t used social media for years, writes about it often, and even teaches a program about marketing without social media.
+Writer Alexandra Franzen hasn’t used social media for years.
 Clearly, I have a boner for fucking it off.
 I currently have FOMO about it though.
 I’ll (of course) let you know if and when I have the courage to do so.

 In the meantime, I’ll keep its interference in my life + business at a bare minimum.